Aufsätze referiert extern - Web of Science

 In: Ecological Economics 54 (2005), 2-3, S. 293-305

-This paper illustrates the representation of induced technological change in the multi- regional, multi-sectoral integrated assessment model WIAGEM.
-The main aim of this paper is to investigate quantitatively economic impacts of climate policy measures due to induced technological changes that are considered.
-Improved technological innovations are triggered by increased R&D expenditures that advance energy efficiencies.
+This paper illustrates the representation of induced technological change in the multi-regional, multi-sectoral integrated assessment model WIAGEM.
+The main aim of the paper is to investigate quantitatively the economic impacts of climate policy measures due to the induced technological changes that are considered.
+Improved technological innovations are triggered by increased R&D expenditures that advance energy efficiency.
 Model results show that induced technological changes due to increased investment in R&D reduce compliance costs.
-Although R&D expenditures compete with other investment expenditures, we find that increased R&D expenditures improve energy efficiency that substantially lowers abatement costs.
-Without the inclusion of induced technological changes, emission targets are primarily reached by production declines, resulting in overall welfare reductions.
-With the inclusion of induced technological changes, emission mitigations can achieve fewer production drawbacks.
-Technological spill over effects also lead to improved terms of trade effects.
+Although R&D expenditures compete with other investment expenditures, we find that increased R&D expenditures improve energy efficiency which substantially lowers abatement costs.
+Without the inclusion of induced technological changes, emission targets are primarily reached by declines in production, resulting in overall welfare reductions.
+With the inclusion of induced technological changes, emission mitigations can be achieved with fewer production drawbacks.
+Technological spillover effects also lead to improved terms-of-trade effects.

 Keywords: Induced technological change, Multi-regional applied integrated assessment model, Technological spillover